spotware/quickfixnsamples.net/ConsoleSample/README.md

 ```

 cTrader FIX API has two credentials, one for quote messages and another for trading (Trade) messages.

+You can only use plain text, not SSL, so please use the plain text host/port of cTrader FIX API.

 You have to change the SenderSubID, TargetSubID, SocketConnectHost, and SocketConnectPort to FIX Quotes credentials if you want to use quote messages.